malak-alkhozaae/cybersecurity-portfolio/README.md

 # 🔐 Cybersecurity Portfolio

-Aspiring Security Engineer with hands-on experience in SIEM implementation, centralized security monitoring, threat detection, threat hunting, network security, and cybersecurity automation through academic projects, cybersecurity labs, and industry internships.
+Aspiring Security Engineer with hands-on experience in SIEM implementation, centralized security monitoring, network security, vulnerability assessment, and cybersecurity automation through academic projects, cybersecurity labs, and industry internships.

-Focused on Security Operations (SOC), Detection Engineering, SIEM technologies, and enterprise security monitoring using platforms such as Wazuh and Fortinet solutions.
+Focused on Security Operations (SOC), SIEM technologies, infrastructure security, and enterprise security monitoring using platforms such as Wazuh and Fortinet solutions.

 ---